 Over time, mineral buildup may cause your showerhead to clog which can lead to an uneven stream and poor water flow.
 Your showerhead (like other surfaces in your bathroom) can harbor bacteria, and because it’s located in a humid spot in your home, it is prone to mildew growth.

 There are a few easy ways to remove mineral buildup and nasty bacteria from your showerhead.
-Read on to learn more about natural cleaning options for your oft-used bathroom fixture.
+Read on to learn more about a few different options for how to clean a showerhead naturally.

 - Fill a gallon plastic bag with white vinegar.